WHAT IS JOY?

 Can you measure the Amount of Joy?
-Surveys having people place a number between 1 and 10 as to how happy they are extremely subjective.
-In one survey the questions asks “I consider myself” (between 1 not happy to 7 very happy.)
+Surveys are having people place a number between 1 and 10 as to how happy they are highly subjective.
+In one survey, the questions ask “I consider myself” (between 1 not happy to 7 very happy.)
 That’s like saying “green” is prettier than “blue.”
 Or that the number 2 has more charisma than the number 8.

 There are a few objective observations that are indicators of Joy.
-These observations include things like Smiling, Laughing, Touching, Relaxing, etc. There are also chemical “feel good” indicators such as Dopamine, Serotonin, Norepinephrine, Endorphin, Melatonin, etc. There are the lack of opposites, i.e. lower levels of negative factors such as, pain, lack of mobility, addictions, mental diseases, obesity, depression, anger, hate, envy, jealously, etc. Studies on identical twins indicate that generic factors are in play.
-Brain studies do not establish any localized area associated with happiness, although different emotions can be observed in specific areas such as the amygdale, prefrontal cortex, etc. The social elements are also important, such as the marriage, existence of family, work ethic, employment, freedoms, etc.
+These observations include Smiling, Laughing, Touching, Relaxing, etc. There are also chemical “feel good” indicators such as Dopamine, Serotonin, Norepinephrine, Endorphin, Melatonin, etc. There is a lack of opposites, i.e., lower levels of negative factors such as pain, lack of mobility, addictions, mental diseases, obesity, depression, anger, hate, envy, jealousy, etc. Studies on identical twins indicate that genetic factors are in play.
+Brain studies do not establish any localized area associated with happiness, although different emotions can be observed in specific areas such as the amygdala, prefrontal cortex, etc. Social elements are also important, such as marriage, the existence of the family, work ethic, employment, freedoms, etc.

 The scope of what encompasses Joy is so broad that no objective (qualitative or quantitative) measurement can be designed, engineered, or implemented.

 Smile.
 Most people would agree that a smile measures a form of Joy called pleasure.
 Research has found that smiling cuts down on stress.
 Statistical studies indicate that children smile about 400 times per day.
 Cheerful adults, on the other hand, smile between 40 and 50 times a day, while most of us smile 20 times a day.
 Adults smile more at home than at work.
 Of course, a Dental Organization did this study promoting pretty white straight teeth.